sanposhiho/gomockhandler/README.md

 # gomockhandler

-[WIP] gomockhandler is a simple wrapper of [mockgen](https://github.com/golang/mock).
+gomockhandler handler of [golang/mock](https://github.com/golang/mock), as the name implies.

+People usually create mock with `go generate`.
+But, `go generate` is not fast.
+Using `gomockhandler`, we can manage our mocks from one config file, and can manage

-- You can use the same options as mockgen to generate mocks.
+- You can generate mocks more quickly.
 - You can check if mock is up to date.
-- [optional] You can manage your mocks in one config file.
+- You can manage your mocks in one config file.
+- You can generate the config of gomockhandler just by rewriting `go:generate` comment a little bit

 ## Install